 # Import CMasher to register colormaps import cmasher as cmr # Import packages for plotting import matplotlib.pyplot as plt import numpy as np # Access rainforest colormap through CMasher or MPL cmap = cmr.rainforest # CMasher cmap = plt.get_cmap('cmr.rainforest') # MPL # Generate some data to plot x = np.random.rand(100) y = np.random.rand(100) z = x**2+y**2 # Make scatter plot of data with colormap plt.scatter(x, y, c=z, cmap=cmap, s=300) plt.show()

-See Usage for more use-cases, including an overview of CMasher’s utility functions and how to use CMasher in other programming languages.
+See Usage for more use-cases, including an overview of CMasher’s utility functions and how to use CMasher in other programming languages and applications.